 After being unable to secure a bank loan to start a home improvement company, Croitoru became a used car salesman.
 Nothing suited him because the lure of easy money was his downfall once again.

-Listen to Ion Croitoru Make Cocaine Deals with Clayton Roueche:
+Listen to Ion Croitoru Make Deals with Clayton Roueche:

 On January 24th, 2011, Ion Croitoru was charged with first-degree murder in the killing of Jonathan Barber, a friend and stereo installer for Jonathan Bacon (eldest of the brothers).
 Barber’s girlfriend, who followed in her vehicle, sustained gunshot wounds to both arms.